Join us for an Open Day in 2022. Discover more about our courses, explore our facilities and discover why you belong at Kent.

 How does human behaviour affect our environment?
 What pressures do we face in managing scarce resources?
 Can technological innovation offer solutions?
-On this programme you develop an understanding of the ecological and social crises of the 21st century and gain the skills needed to bring about change.
+You will develop an understanding of the ecological and social crises of the 21st century while developing the practical skills that you need to bring about change.

 This course encourages you to engage with environmental issues from a range of perspectives, drawing on subjects as varied as anthropology, politics, economics, philosophy, law, history, literature and the creative arts.
 You can also develop practical skills (for example, biodiversity monitoring) and can choose to do an independent research project on a subject largely of your choice.